 Architecture and Acoustics

-The Elbphilharmonie is a total work of art combining breath-taking architecture, excellent acoustics and a unique location.
-The Herzog & de Meuron architecture firm breathed new life into the traditional brick base, placing the concert hall on top like a glittering crown to great effect.
+The Elbphilharmonie is a total work of art comprised of breathtaking architecture, excellent acoustics and a unique location.
+The Swiss architects Herzog & de Meuron breathed new life into the traditional brick base, placing the concert hall on top of it like a glittering crown.

 »I know that I have done my job as an acoustician well, when audiences no longer perceive the large distance to the music.« :Yasuhisa Toyota